EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 Given these profound and fundamental challenges with word embeddings, what options are out there?
 First, consider not using word embeddings when building a text model.
 Depending on the particular analytical question you are trying to answer, another numerical representation of text data (such as word frequencies or tf-idf\index{tf-idf} of single words or n-grams) may be more appropriate.
 Consider this option even more seriously if the model you want to train is already entangled with issues of bias, such as the sentiment analysis example in Section \@ref(fairnessembeddings).

-Consider whether finding your own word embeddings, instead of relying on pre-trained embeddings\index{embeddings!pre-trained} created using an algorithm such as GloVe\index{embeddings!GloVe} or word2vec\index{embeddings!word2vec}, may help you.
+Consider whether finding your own word embeddings, instead of relying on pre-trained embeddings\index{embeddings!pre-trained} created using an algorithm like GloVe\index{embeddings!GloVe} or word2vec\index{embeddings!word2vec}, may help you.
 Building your own vectors is likely to be a good option when the text domain you are working in is *specific* rather than general purpose; some examples of such domains could include customer feedback for a clothing e-commerce site, comments posted on a coding Q&A site, or legal documents.

-Learning good quality word embeddings is only realistic when you have a large corpus of text data (say, a million tokens) but if you have that much data, it is possible that embeddings learned from scratch based on your own data may not exhibit the same kind of semantic biases that exist in pre-trained word embeddings.
+Learning good quality word embeddings is only realistic when you have a large corpus of text data (say, a million tokens), but if you have that much data, it is possible that embeddings learned from scratch based on your own data may not exhibit the same kind of semantic biases that exist in pre-trained word embeddings.
 Almost certainly there will be some kind of bias latent in any large text corpus, but when you use your own training data for learning word embeddings, you avoid the problem of *adding* historic, systemic prejudice from general purpose language data sets.

 <div class="rmdnote">
 <p>You can use the same approaches discussed in this chapter to check any new embeddings for dangerous biases such as racism or sexism.</p>